 For the golfers in the group, Roy Kizer Golf Course is a highly rated, 18-hole, links style public course.
 The course covers 200 acres and has 35 acres of lakes, 22 acres of wetlands and a full range of practice facilities.
 The course is run by the City of Austin and is one of the more popular public courses in town.

 If you’re looking for a country club atmosphere, try Onion Creek Country Club where you’ll find a club and 27 holes of championship golf designed by Ben Crenshaw.
 The Club has a full range of sports, fitness, dining and social activities for the entire family.

 Southeast Austin Sold Data – What Southeast Austin Homes Actually Sold For

 What sold recently in Southeast Austin and for how much?
 Where can I find pictures of homes that actually sold?
 How many days does it take to sell a home in Southeast Austin?
 How many homes are currently for sale in Southeast Austin?
 What’s the median sold price in Southeast Austin?
 What does the 90 day historic market trend look like in Southeast Austin?
 How’s the Southeast Austin market trending?
 All of these questions (and more!) can be answered on our Southeast Austin Sold Data Report.

 Austin Realtors Specializing in Southeast Austin Homes

-Raymond Stoklosa and Rebecca Stoklosa are Austin Realtors specializing in Southeast Austin homes.
-Whether you’re looking to buy or sell a home in Southeast Austin, Raymond and Rebecca know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
+Rebecca Jacks and Raymond Stoklosa are Austin Realtors specializing in Southeast Austin homes.
+Whether you’re looking to buy or sell a home in Southeast Austin, Rebecca and Raymond know the area well and have the experience and tools necessary to make your next real estate transaction stress free.
 For more info about who we are and how we work, check out Buying a Home in Southeast Austin and Selling a Home in Southeast Austin.